Mermaid Message: Humans are Dirty

 "Plastic gunk coats our hair and skin and sometimes makes it hard to breathe.
 It kills our food and friends too."

 Plastic breaking down forms a layer of gunk that coats hair, skin, and scales.
 In some places it reaches down several feet thick and thousands of miles across.
 It's collecting in all the oceans now, but mostly in the Atlantic and Pacific Oceans.
-Anything swimming up in those areas gets coated with the stuff.
+Anything swimming upward in those areas gets coated with the stuff.

 You know that mermaid food includes fish, as well as plankton, don't you?
 These fish are dying - hundreds of thousands of them every year.
 The small ones look for plankton and find plastic instead, but they don't know the difference, so they eat it.
 It fills their stomachs, and the stomachs of birds and bigger fish that eat them, and there's no room left for real food.
 They all starve.
 Between that and the fish that humans eat, there's not much food left for bigger ocean life, so they starve too.
 Everything is starving, except the algae.
 Soon there won't be any fish left and humans will starve too . . . unless humans learn to eat algae.